DIY Fabric Wrapped Monogram

-This Fabric Wrapped Monogram is a super easy and budget friendly craft that will add a sweet personal touch to any girl’s bedroom.
+This Fabric Covered Letters project is a super easy and budget-friendly craft that will add a sweet personal touch to any girl’s bedroom or nursery.

 And her room {ahem, our room} gets no less attention.
 She loves to have pink stuff all over.